Macnelson9/sweetCrumbs/README.md

-# sweetCrumbs
+# Sweet Crumbs Bakery Website

-Website for a local bakery, Sweet Crumbs.
-A fresh, modern, and responsive website that enhances their online presence.
+A modern, responsive website for Sweet Crumbs Bakery showcasing their delicious offerings and welcoming atmosphere.

 ## Project Overview

-Sweet Crumbs is a local bakery seeking to enhance its online presence with a modern, responsive website.
-The goal is to create a visually appealing and user-friendly platform that works seamlessly across all devices.
+Sweet Crumbs is a local bakery in Brooklyn, NY that needed a fresh online presence.
+This website provides a warm, inviting platform that reflects their artisanal approach to baking while ensuring a seamless experience across all devices.

 ## Features

 ### Homepage
-- **Hero Section**: A high-quality image of best-selling pastries with a catchy tagline and a "Shop Now" button linking to the product list.
+- **Hero Section**: Elegant welcome message with custom typography and smooth animations
-- **Featured Products**: A section showcasing selected bakery items.
+- **About Us**: Story section with team introductions and bakery philosophy

-### About Us Page
-- **Our Story**: A short, engaging narrative about Sweet Crumbs and its unique qualities.
-- **Meet the Team**: A section introducing the head bakers.

-### Products Page
-- **Product Grid**: A visually appealing grid layout displaying bakery items (cakes, cookies, bread, etc.).
-- **Product Details**: Each product includes an image, name, short description, and price.

-### Contact Page
+- **Products Gallery**: Interactive display of baked goods with marquee animation
-- **Contact Form**: A form with JavaScript validation for user input.
+- **Contact Section**: Integrated map and contact form
-- **Location Map**: An embedded Google Maps view of the bakery's location.
-- **Social Media Links**: Links to Sweet Crumbs' social media profiles.

-## Key Requirements
+### Key Elements
-- ✅ Fully responsive design for all screen sizes.
+- ✅ Custom loader animation for enhanced user experience
-- ✅ Clean and modern UI using HTML & CSS (grid/flexbox).
+- ✅ Responsive navigation with mobile-friendly hamburger menu
-- ✅ Interactive elements with JavaScript (e.g., form validation, smooth scrolling, image sliders).
+- ✅ Interactive product cards with hover effects
-- ✅ Performance optimized for fast loading times.
+- ✅ LeafletJS map integration showing bakery location
+- ✅ Optimized images and smooth animations
+- ✅ Consistent brand colors and typography

 ## Technologies Used
-- **HTML5**: For structuring the website content.
+- **HTML5**: Semantic markup for content structure
-- **CSS3**: For styling and layout (including grid and flexbox).
+- **CSS3**:
+  - Custom animations and transitions
+  - Grid and Flexbox layouts
+  - Media queries for responsiveness
+  - CSS variables for theming
-- **JavaScript**: For interactivity and dynamic elements.
+- **JavaScript**:
-- **Google Maps API**: For embedding the location map.
+  - DOM manipulation
+  - LeafletJS map integration
+  - Mobile menu functionality
+- **LeafletJS**: Interactive map implementation

 ## Installation and Usage
 1. Clone the repository: